S-Makrod/RistoranteExpressServer/README.md

 ### /dishes Endpoint
 - GET on /dishes endpoint, this will return a list of all dishes anyone can make this request whether logged in or not
 - POST on /dishes endpoint, this will add a dish to the database, only admin can do this
-- PUT on /dishes endpoint, it is restriced and will return an error
+- PUT on /dishes endpoint, it is restricted and will return an error
 - DELETE on /dishes endpoint, this will delete all dishes in the database and return an error
 - GET, PUT, POST, DELETE on /dishes/:dishId does the same as above but for a specific dish, note that in this case POST returns an error and PUT will update a specific dish.
 Furthermore PUT and DELETE are restricted to admin
 - GET on /dishes/:dishId/comments endpoint, this returns the comments of a dish, anyone can perform this whether logged in or not